mwette/cputil/README.md

 ### Threads

 Support for multi-threaded code has been added.
+Each thread must be registered with cputil.

 ### Demo